FINCoVID19/optimized_vaccination_finland/README.md

 ```sh
 compare_vaccination_strategies.ipynb
 ```
-In the notebook serverall experiments are ran and plotted.
+In the notebook several experiments are ran and plotted.
 The notebook uses the file `experiments.py` to produce the results.